 One advantage of epoxy grouts is that they don't need to be sealed, as do cementitious grouts.
 However, they can become stained.
 Scrubbing with a mixture of bleach and water, or vinegar and water, usually does a good job of cleaning epoxy grouts.

 Modified Epoxy Epoxy

 Another type of hybrid grout is also available, which is essentially an epoxy grout enhanced with Portland cement.
 The characteristics of this grout are similar to standard Portland cement grouts—they require regular sealing, etc. However, the grouts are harder, stronger, and are more stain-resistant than standard cementitious grouts.

 Furan grout is similar to epoxy, but it is made of polymers of fortified alcohols that are highly chemical-resistant.
 The name derives from the fufuryl alcohol included in the formula.
 There is no water at all used in this type of grout.
 Furans are two-component systems that contain a furan resin and a filler powder with an acid catalyst.
 It is the acid catalyst that causes the furan resins to cure, forming a thermosetting resin that has unsurpassed chemical-, physical-, and thermal-resistance.

 Furan grout is commonly used to grout brick pavers and quarry tile and it is also recommended in areas exposed to chemicals and grease.
-The tile surfaces may be smooth, non-skid, or abrasive depending on the intended use for the floor.
+The tile surfaces may be smooth, non-skid, or abrasive, depending on the intended use for the floor.
 The tile or brick surfaces must receive a wax coating to protect them from staining prior to the installation of furan.
 Because of the difficulty of installation, these grouts are normally used for industrial projects, such as laboratories, dairies, and meat-packing plants.